 Out of state arrests and convictions can complicate and even prevent the expungement of offenses in New Jersey because they are counted In general when assessing the severity of an out-of-state offense, the court will compare it to the elements of the charge in New Jersey.
 Finally, New Jersey Courts are without jurisdiction to expunge criminal records from other states.

-What’s the First Step to Getting a Record Expunged?
+What’s the First Step to Getting a Record Expunged in New Jersey?

 While it is certainly possible to expunge your record on your own, the experienced hand of a New Jersey criminal defense attorney can expedite the process, prevent common errors and guide you through any potential in-person hearings.
 Getting it right the first time is especially important since errors are punished rather harshly.
 If you miss required steps or make mistakes, your petition is likely to be denied and you will have to start the process from the beginning.
 When bills are mounting due unemployment or underemployment caused by your arrest record, every day counts.